developer-program/engineering-track/docs/cypress/hello-world.md

 # Creating a cypress test

 Create a new file `cypress/integration/hello-cypress.js`

-If you have cypress open, you should see the file in the left runnable window.

 1. First, add a describe block like in jest